GuicoRM/Final-Project-DE2/README.md

 - **AMega328P microcontroller**

-    This module is similar to the microcontroller we have used for the semester.
+    This module is similar to the microcontroller we have used during the semester.

     You can find the datasheet [*on this link*](http://ww1.microchip.com/downloads/en/DeviceDoc/ATmega48A-PA-88A-PA-168A-PA-328-P-DS-DS40002061B.pdf).